Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: General notation

 \section{General notation}

-Here is some general notation that will be used in this text.
+In this preamble, we introduce some general notation that will be used throughout the book.
 We recommend the use of the List of symbols (mostly in alphabetical order by the first letter) and of the Index for easy references to the definitions in the text.

 Let $A$ be a subset of a set $E$.
 We denote by $\gls{characteristicfunction}:E\ra \{0,1\}$ the {\it characteristic} (or indicator) {\it function} of $A$: $\mathbbm{1}_A(x)=1$ if $x\in A$, and $\mathbbm{1}_A(x)=0$ otherwise.
 We denote by $\gls{complementary}=E-A$ the complementary subset of $A$ in $E$.